Categories

 The Doug Wright Award for emerging talent

 The Doug Wright Award for emerging talent recognizes an artist or team early in their career deserving of wider recognition, based on up to three books of any size (graphic novel, single comic, mini-comic, etc.) published in the past year in which illustrations are integral to the story.
+This does not include books of prose that feature decorative illustrations.
 (Books published exclusively on digital platforms are also eligible for this category.)
 Judges will make the final decision on whether an entrant qualifies as “emerging,” though as a general rule the entrant may have published no more than one major-press book or collection.
 Books entered in this category may also be entered in the best book category.

 Anyone may nominate a creator or team for the Nipper, with the permission and knowledge of the creator(s), by contacting the Doug Wright Awards.
 (Creators may also nominate themselves.)
 There is no entry fee for this category.